alandefreitas/futures/docs/futures/continuable_futures.md

 </div>

 We have a number of problems here.
 The more tasks we have, and the shorter the tasks, the less time the main thread has to do any useful work before waiting and the more time it spends waiting for tasks.
-Even worse, it's waiting for tasks we already know how they should continue.
+Even worse, we already know how these tasks should continue: we are just waiting to attach this continuation.
 At a certain point, it might not even be worth using asynchronous code at all.

-## Polling
+### Polling

 The second alternative to solve this problem is polling.
 In this case, we would make task B wait for A before doing its work.
 The same for task B and C.